Hawkeyes and Bears square off at 8 p.m. (CT) Thursday

 Dillard worked as a basketball marketing representative for Nike for six years (2004-10).
 He served as Global Camp Director, responsible for administrative and operational facets of a series of highly acclaimed camps and academies sponsored by Nike.
 Those camps included the Nike All-America Camp and select skills academies hosted by NBA stars such as Kobe Bryant, Steve Nash, Vince Carter, Amaré Stoudemire and LeBron James (until January, 2009).

 Dillard is a 1978 magna cum laude James Madison graduate earning a bachelor's degree in physical education and minor in business, and is a member of the school's sports hall of fame.

-Dillard and his wife Dena have two sons, Ben (20) and Langston (18).
-His son Ben is a sophomore on the UALR basketball team.
+Dillard and his wife Dena have two sons, Ben (22) and Langston (20).
+His son Ben was a four-year letterwinner on the UALR basketball team.